 Police from the Taephyong sub-station took turns to keep our house under surveillance.
 Taephyong was some distance from Mangyongdae, and in summer the shade afforded by the ash trees served as a sort of guard post.
-As they sat in the shadow, they would call the villagers to interrogate them or fan themselves to sleep.
-Sometimes they would drink alcohol and eat chicken or harass my grandfather and uncle.
+As they sat in the shadow, they would call to the villagers or fan themselves to sleep.
+Sometimes they would drink alcohol and eat chicken or harass my grandfather and uncle